 English at Park View is at one of its most exciting phases; with the changes in the new curriculum the department is striving to adjust our provision in perfect alignment to the demands of a more rigorous and challenging subject.

 Students study a broad and engaging English curriculum across Years 7 to 9, targeting both Language and Literature aspects of the subject in order to best prepare them for the KS4 curriculum.
-We want to expose students to a broad range of quality literature and our students will have the opportunity to study texts such as:
+We want to expose students to a broad range of quality literature.

 GCSE English Language and English Literature equip students with the skills to analyse, persuade and articulate ideas in written and spoken forms.
 They are core subjects, essential for college entry and highly valued by all employers at all stages.
 Many former students go on to study ‘A’ Level English Literature or Language/Linguistics at college and university.